stonepros/stone/doc/mgr/prometheus.rst

 honor_labels
 ------------

-To enable Ceph to output properly-labeled data relating to any host, use the ``honor_labels`` setting when adding the ceph-mgr endpoints to your prometheus configuration.
+To enable Stone to output properly-labeled data relating to any host, use the ``honor_labels`` setting when adding the stone-mgr endpoints to your prometheus configuration.

-This allows Ceph to export the proper ``instance`` label without prometheus overwriting it.
+This allows Stone to export the proper ``instance`` label without prometheus overwriting it.
 Without this setting, Prometheus applies an ``instance`` label that includes the hostname and port of the endpoint that the series came from.
-Because Ceph clusters have multiple manager daemons, this results in an ``instance`` label that changes spuriously when the active manager daemon changes.
+Because Stone clusters have multiple manager daemons, this results in an ``instance`` label that changes spuriously when the active manager daemon changes.

-If this is undesirable a custom ``instance`` label can be set in the Prometheus target configuration: you might wish to set it to the hostname of your first mgr daemon, or something completely arbitrary like "ceph_cluster".
+If this is undesirable a custom ``instance`` label can be set in the Prometheus target configuration: you might wish to set it to the hostname of your first mgr daemon, or something completely arbitrary like "stone_cluster".

 node_exporter hostname labels
 -----------------------------

-Set your ``instance`` labels to match what appears in Ceph's OSD metadata in the ``instance`` field.
+Set your ``instance`` labels to match what appears in Stone's OSD metadata in the ``instance`` field.
 This is generally the short hostname of the node.

-This is only necessary if you want to correlate Ceph stats with host stats, but you may find it useful to do it in all cases in case you want to do the correlation in the future.
+This is only necessary if you want to correlate Stone stats with host stats, but you may find it useful to do it in all cases in case you want to do the correlation in the future.

 Example configuration
 ---------------------

-This example shows a single node configuration running ceph-mgr and node_exporter on a server called ``senta04``.
+This example shows a single node configuration running stone-mgr and node_exporter on a server called ``senta04``.
 Note that this requires one to add an appropriate and unique ``instance`` label to each ``node_exporter`` target.